-We may pay dealers a trailing commission at the end of each month or calendar quarter as a percentage of the value of units of each Fund held in your account with your dealer.
-Table 8 below shows the maximum trailing commission annual rates applicable to the series of units offered under this simplified prospectus.
+We may pay dealers a trailing commission at the end of each month or calendar quarter as a percentage of the value of units of the Fund held in your account with your dealer.

-Series A and PW trailing commissions are paid out of the management fees collected by us.
-No trailing commissions are paid in respect of Series F, FB, PWFB, O and PWX units.
+Series A trailing commissions are paid out of the management fees collected by us.
+No trailing commissions are paid in respect of Series F or O units.